spelunky-fyi/overlunky/docs/src/includes/_globals.md

 #### nil spawn_player(int player_slot, float x, float y)

 Spawn a player in given location, if player of that slot already exist it will spawn clone, the game may crash as this is very unexpected situation
-If you want to respawn a player that is a ghost, set in his inventory `health` to above 0, and `time_of_death` to 0 and call this function, the ghost entity will be removed automatically
+If you want to respawn a player that is a ghost, set in his [Inventory](#Inventory) `health` to above 0, and `time_of_death` to 0 and call this function, the ghost entity will be removed automatically

 ### spawn_playerghost